Table of Contents

 Non-economic damages, such as:

-- Mental Anguish — Compensation for emotional suffering, such as stress, anxiety, or PTSD caused by the violation.
+- Mental Anguish — Compensation for emotional suffering, such as stress, anxiety, or PTSD, caused by the violation.

 Need An Employment Lawyer?
 Call Arash Law Today!

-At Arash Law, we fight tirelessly for workers’ rights, just like our car accident lawyers advocate for crash victims.
-Regarded as one of the biggest personal injury law firms in California, we have recovered over 500 million dollars for our clients.
-Don’t wait to get the justice you deserve.
-Fill out our “Do I Have A Case?” form for a free, no-obligation case review, or call us at (888) 488-1391 to speak with a skilled employment lawyer today!
+At Arash Law, we advocate for workers’ rights, just like our car accident lawyers advocate for crash victims.
+As a personal injury law firm representing clients in California, we have handled various workplace accident claims.
+You don’t have to wait to explore your legal options.
+Complete our “Do I Have A Case?” form for a free, no-obligation case review, or call us at (888) 488-1391 to speak with a skilled employment lawyer today!